1. State of the Restructuring Market

 Unsecured pre-petition trade claims are generally entitled to no higher priority or better treatment than other general unsecured claims.
 However, most restructuring processes tend to protect trade creditors and focus on financial creditors and/or shareholders in order to avoid affecting the operation of the business itself.

-Note, however, that suppliers of goods also typically include retention of title of clauses to enable goods to be recovered as a matter of contract if payment is not made by a specified date.
+However, suppliers of goods also typically include retention of title clauses to enable goods to be recovered as a matter of contract if payment is not made by a specified date.
 If the contract has been published, the supplier will have to request the restitution of the goods (action en restitution).
 Otherwise, the supplier will have to file a French action en revendication within three months of the publication of the judgment opening the proceedings.